MWATelescope/sda_bf/README.md

 power to all eight RxDoC cards, and monitors currents and voltages.
 The other Raspberry Pi sends pointing commands as needed, to all eight tiles via the RxDoC cards.

+  - bfpower.py - on startup, turns on all eight RxDoC cards and beamformers, and loops forever, printing out voltage and current readings.
+  - bfcomms.py - on startup, loops forever, pointing all eight tiles at the zenith, every 10 seconds.

 The beamformer has two F connectors for coax cable.
 Both deliver 48V DC to power the beamformer and dipole LNA's.
 The beamformer transmits its summed